Academic Progress and Program

 If a grade below B- is received in an elective course, the student has the option of enrolling in a different elective course.

-At the close of each semester, students may access grades by logging into the student database system (SAGE).
+At the close of each session, students may access grades by logging into the student database system (Sage).

-Instructors use the same criteria for all students in a course, and may consider any and all components of a student’s work in the course including written work, recitations, class participation, laboratory technique and reports, special reports or research, and all examinations.
+Instructors use the same criteria for all students in a course, and may consider any and all components of a student’s work in the course including written work, recitations, class participation, special reports or research, and all examinations.
 Individual instructors will define grading criteria in relation to points earned.

 The time limit for completing the master’s program is 5 years from the first graduate course taken.